superfly/docs/getting-started/troubleshooting.html.md

 You can use `fly ssh console` to get a shell on a running Machines in your app.
 Use `fly ssh console -s` to select a specific Machine.

-## WARNING The app is listening on the incorrect address (Host and port checking)
+## WARNING The app is not listening on the expected address (Host and port checking)

 Check your app's host and port settings.
 To be reachable by Fly Proxy, an app needs to listen on `0.0.0.0` and bind to the `internal_port` defined in the `fly.toml` configuration file.

 If your app is not listening on the expected address and the configured port, you’ll get the following warning message when you deploy your app:

 ```
-WARNING The app is listening on the incorrect address and will not be reachable by fly-proxy.
+WARNING The app is not listening on the expected address and will not be reachable by fly-proxy.
 ```

 The message supplies: